annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 This blog post summarizes some important hints and tricks when writing a scientific paper or a thesis in the area of natural language processing (NLP) or computational linguistics (CL).
 Of course, they are only recommendations and the ideal solution depends on your concrete topic.

 __When you are advised by me or a team member on your thesis, please work through this page carefully.
 Feel free to ask any remaining questions about your specific thesis structure in one of our meetings.
-Please submit a draft for a chapter earlier (at the latest midway into your thesis time) for detailed feedback.__
+Please submit a draft for a chapter early (at the latest midway into your thesis time) for detailed feedback.__

 Some initial hints: